Get Help Today(877) 648-4288

-Benzodiazepines, often referred to as Benzos, are a class of drugs that have powerfully calming effects on the central nervous system that are typically prescribed to individuals suffering from anxiety, post-traumatic stress disorder, insomnia, panic attacks, seizures and other mental health conditions.
+Benzodiazepines, often referred to as Benzos, are a class of drugs that have powerfully calming effects on the central nervous system.
+They are typically prescribed to individuals suffering from anxiety, post-traumatic stress disorder, insomnia, panic attacks, seizures and other mental health conditions.
 Benzodiazepines are some of the most commonly prescribed drugs in America, despite the fact that they carry significant addiction risk.
-Many adolescents are prescribed Benzodiazepines, and many others abuse them recreationally, fueling growing rates of teenage Benzodiazepine addiction.
+Many adolescents are prescribed Benzodiazepines.
+Others abuse them recreationally, fueling growing rates of teenage Benzodiazepine addiction.

-The problem is massive.
 16 million teenagers used a prescription pain reliever, tranquilizer, or sedative in 2016, many of which were Benzodiazepines.
-Perhaps more disturbingly, up to 49 percent of teens are estimated to take Xanax with alcohol to enhance the effects of both, despite the fact that this is an especially dangerous combination.
-Tragically, teens who experiment with Benzos at a younger age are more likely to become addicted to Benzos in their adulthood, if not earlier.
+Up to 49 percent of teens are estimated to take Xanax with alcohol to enhance the effects of both.
+This is a very dangerous combination.
+Tragically, teens who experiment with Benzos at a younger age are more likely to become addicted later on.

 Help is out there

-Benzos can cause in highly addictive patterns of abuse and are often combined with other substances such as Alcohol and Marijuana for different effects.
 One of the most dangerous side effects of teen Benzo abuse is anterograde amnesia, or “blacking out,” when large quantities are ingested.
-Once the individual is unconscious, they are vulnerable to a variety of exploitation and dangers.
+When a person blacks out, they lose awareness, time, and full control of your actions.
+This is not the same as losing consciousness.
+When a teenager is blacked out, they are vulnerable to a variety of exploitations and dangers.

-Teens are more likely to be perpetrators or victims of physical or sexual assault if they combine Xanax with alcohol, or take a large amount of Xanax and black out.
-Teens driving under the influence of a Benzo endangering the lives of themselves and every other person on the road.
+Teens are more likely to be perpetrators or victims of physical or sexual assault if they combine Benzos with alcohol or take a large amount and black out.
+Teens driving under the influence of this substance endanger their lives and the lives of every other person on the road.